AUBURN — The Victorian mansion at 113 North St. has commanded a lot of attention since it went on the market recently.

-Dygert said the city, which is asking for $50,000 for the mansion, has received more than a dozen offers so far.
-He hopes city council can begin reviewing them as soon as possible after the deadline passes.
-He'd also like to hold a community forum to collect feedback about the buyers and their plans.
-If possible, Dygert said, the city would redact the names of those who have submitted offers.
+Dygert said the city has received more than a dozen offers so far.
+He hopes city council can begin reviewing them as soon as possible after the deadline passes, and said the city may also schedule a public forum where community feedback about the prospective buyers and their plans are collected.
+If possible, Dygert said, the city will redact the names of those who have submitted offers.

 Those names include some "very interesting buyers," DeRosa said.
 He attributes that to the mansion becoming a viral sensation in recent weeks, receiving coverage from Instagram account @cheapoldhouses and website Old House Dreams, as well as inquiries from national outlets CBS, NBC and Fox Business.
 And that coverage brought the mansion to the attention of McConnell.

 "What the city is doing here is amazingly creative," she said.
 "It's such a clever idea."

 A model, actress, designer and baker, McConnell has wanted to buy "a big old creepy Victorian mansion" on the East Coast for three years, she said there on, appropriately enough, Friday the 13th.